 Tina Devadasan is legally qualified and holds a Master in Business Administration, with a strong background in management, fundraising, financial and project management.
 She was formerly projects officer at the Kurdish Human Rights Project and was primarily responsible for consecutive Community Fund (National Lottery) grants as well as successive incremental governmental and grantmaking trust funding.

-Oksana Popova, Programme Support Officer
+Oksana Popova, Programme Support Officer (on parental leave)

 Oksana Popova is a fluent Russian speaker and has a BA in English Language and Literature from Lviv National University, an MA in International Relations and Contemporary Political Theory from University of Westminster, and is currently completing an MSc in Financial Management in Middlesex University.
 She joined EHRAC in 2007 having previously worked for a social enterprise, as well as being involved in research and educational projects in the UK and Ukraine.
 She has also worked as a translator from Ukrainian to English.

 Sophie Rust, Programme Support Officer (covering for Oksana Popova)

 Sophie joined EHRAC in August 2015 as a Russian-Speaking NGO Skills intern, and has since also worked as Programme Assistant.
 Sophie graduated from the University of Cambridge in June 2015, where she studied Russian, Ukrainian and French.
 In 2013-14 Sophie spent a year in Moscow, working at the French law firm Gide Loyrette Nouel, whilst also organising speaker events for Cambridge Alumni in Business.
 She is looking to pursue a career related to law in the future, and is particularly interested in researching human rights abuses in conflict, such as the current conflict in Ukraine, and also womens’ rights in our target regions.
 Sophie is fluent in Russian and French, and is currently learning Ukrainian.